 - Emotional or psychological abuse;

 - Threatening or coercive behaviour; and

 - Any other conduct that aims to control or dominate the other party causing a fear for the safety or wellbeing of that person or that of someone else.

 Domestic Violence will also have an effect in Parenting Matters, particularly where a child/ren may be at risk.
 Urgent applications to protect your and your child’s safety can be filed with the Family Court which will enable the Court to conduct further investigations that may assist the parties in determining a suitable outcome that limits the risk of harm to a child/ren and enables a functional relationship, where possible, between the child/ren and their parents.

 If you are concerned about your safety or that of your child/ren or other person, you should contact the Queensland Police.

 Similarly, if you are facing a Domestic Violence Application filed against you by your spouse, it is also imperative that you obtain independent legal advice in relation to your obligations and the options available to you.
 Whilst a Domestic Violence Order is not a criminal charge, a breach of such an Order can be and the penalties for a breach include imprisonment.
 It is therefore imperative that you obtain advice in this regard.

 More About Domestic Violence:

 For more information regarding Domestic Violence Orders, please see our Frequently Asked Questions.
-Alternatively, make an appointment with our Family Solicitor to obtain comprehensive advice regarding domestic and family violence.
+Alternatively, make an appointment with our Gold Coast Family Law Lawyers to obtain comprehensive advice regarding domestic and family violence.